-- May 8, 1971: Mariner 8 (U.S.) also failed during its attempted launch.
+- May 8, 1971: Mariner 8 (U.S.) failed during its attempted launch.

 - May 10, 1971: Kosmos 419 (USSR) launched and achieved Earth orbit before suffering a fatal issue.

 When the debris settled to the surface, scientists discovered those unusual features were the tops of dormant volcanoes.
 Mariner 9 also discovered a huge rift across the surface of Mars, later called Valles Marineris — after the spacecraft that discovered it.
 Mariner 9 spent nearly a year orbiting the Red Planet, and returned 7,329 photos.

 - July 21, 1973: Mars 4 (USSR) launched and then flew by Mars on Feb.
-10, 1974, but that wasn't the plan; it was intended to orbit the planet, not keep going.
+10, 1974.
+It was intended to orbit the planet, not keep going.